bpt26/recombination/README.md

 - -r (--reference): Fasta file containing reference genome for use in creating VCF.
 (Default = 'wuhan.ref.fa').
 - -S (--separate): If enabled, will produce one MSA as a .fasta file for each set of recombinants to the argument directory.
 If not enabled, will not produce these files.

-### parseRecombinationResults.py
-reads in results from findRecombination, as well as the log and msa corresponding to the recombinant sequences, and prints the recombinant samples whose breakpoint was predicted incorrectly.
-Options:
-- -f (--fasta): Fasta file containing sequences for recombinant genomes.
-[REQUIRED]
-- -l (--log): Log file containing recombinant genomes.
-Format: recombinantSample sample1 sample2 bp1 (bp2)....
-[REQUIRED]
-- -d (--descendants): Descendants file output by findRecombination.
-(Default = 'descendants.tsv').
-- -r (--recombination): Recombination file output by findRecombination.
-(Default = 'recombination.tsv').
-- -b (--breakpoints): Number of breakpoints that each recombinant sample has.
-Must be 1 or 2 (Default = 1).

 ## Example pipeline:

 ```